diana1987/OT-Project/README.md

         PSEXEC -i -s -d CMD

-6. To start VMs and push all set of cred dumpers to open vms check the start_vms_test folder and start the batch file run_scenario_1.bat (this is not the last version of the file).
-If you want all of the automatic workflow code I used please contact me at drusu@os3.nl.
+7. To start VMs and push all set of cred dumpers to open vms check the start_vms_test folder and start the batch file run_scenario_1.bat.
 Thanks!